 Kosher wine.
 A rabbi must supervise the production of kosher wine.
 That ensures its ritual purity.
 Although commonly sweet, they need not be so.

 Landwein (LANDT-vine) Germans rate this “country wine” higher than their tafelwein (table wine).

 Lees.
 The dead yeast cells, seeds, stems, pulp, etc. left over from fermentation.
 See fine lees and gross lees.

-Legs are the streams of liquid that cling to the sides of a glass after the contents have been swirled.
-Commonly believed to be an indicator of quality, there is little evidence to support this belief.
+Legs are the streams of liquid that cling to the sides of a glass after the contents are swirled.
+Commonly believed to be an indicator of quality.
+But there is little evidence to support this belief.
 Also called tears.

 Liebfraumilch (leeb-frow-milsh) or “milk of the virgin.”
 German vintners blend this white wine.

 Liter is a measure of volume equal to 33.8 ounces.